mehulmehul1/vimanagame/src/drawing/README.md

 ## Model Information

 - Model: TensorFlow Lite format
-- Input: 28x28 grayscale image
+- Input: 28x28 grayscale image (converted to PNG format before processing)
 - Output: 347 class probabilities (Quick Draw dataset)
 - Location: `/public/models/quickdraw-model.tflite`

+The preprocessor converts stroke data to a 28x28 canvas, then exports it as PNG format (matching the original Quick Draw demo behavior) before feeding it to TensorFlow for prediction.

 ## Example Use Case